The truth does not offend, but it bothers

 The foregoing led to others that confirmed that all, or at least the vast majority of the employees of the Puebla Club, are people who were brought from Guadalajara and that their hearts go out to the sacred flock.

-As you will see, in this photograph appears not only Tío Puebla, but also the team’s photographer and another girl who do not hide their love for Guadalajara.
+As you will see, in this photograph appears not only Uncle Puebla, but also the team’s photographer and another girl who do not hide their love for Guadalajara.

 All these revelations triggered the anger of the community manager of Mr. Salinas Pliego who, through social networks, tried to discredit me, or rather, discredit what has already been discredited by themselves for several years.